-If what you are looking for in a holiday is hours of carefree fun, then Karystos is the ideal destination for you.
-Endless sparkling clean sandy shores, organised beaches as well as small hidden coves are ideal for swimming, snorkelling, surfing, kite surfing, fishing, sailing or plain and simple seaside fun.
+If what you’re looking for is carefree fun, then Karystos is for you.
+Endless sparkling clean sandy shores, as well as small hidden coves are ideal for swimming, snorkelling, surfing, kite-surfing, fishing, sailing or plain and simple seaside fun.
 Enjoy the water at Megali Ammos, Giannitsi, Archampoli and Agios Dimitrios.
-Short boat excursions are organised from Karystos and, if you like scuba diving, Karystos Gulf is made for observing aquatic life.
+There are also short boat excursions and, if you like scuba diving, calm Karystos Gulf is made for observing aquatic life.

 A distinctly neoclassical air

-After thrills and spills at sea, it is time to get to know Karystos itself.
-Its town planning, for which it is indebted to the Bavarian engineer Mirbach, under commission from King Otto, will impress you.
-With neoclassical buildings, beautiful squares and wide streets, Karystos lends itself to early evening strolls.
-Dedicate an afternoon to seeing Bourgi, the 13th-century Venetian tower.
+Karystos is indebted to the Bavarian engineer Mirbach, under commission from King Otto, for its impressive town planning.
+With neoclassical buildings, beautiful squares and wide streets, it lends itself to early evening strolls.
+Before that, dedicate an afternoon to seeing Bourgi, the 13th-century Venetian tower.
 Also, the extensive Giokaleio Foundation Library is well worth a visit, not least because it is home to the Archaeological Museum of Karystos, with exhibits ranging from prehistoric to Roman times.

-After your cultural tour, a stroll along the harbour, especially at sunset, will be just the thing.
-Walk down to the seafront to dine and enjoy yourself in one of the numerous restaurants and bars.
-As for your accommodation, Karystos has room for everyone and you can choose between luxury hotels or rented rooms, according to your needs and tastes.
+After your cultural tour, a stroll along the harbour will be just the thing.
+Walk down to the seafront to one of the numerous restaurants or bars.
+As for your accommodation, you can choose between luxury hotels or rented rooms.

 Mystic Mt Ohi